Limonadovy-joe/react-cheatsheet/README.md

 ### Preventing default behavior
 Some browser events have default behavior associated with them.
 You can call `e.preventDefault()` on the event object to stop this from happening.

+## State components memory
+State is isolated and private

+**What if you wanted both componets to keep their states in sync?** Remove state from child components and **add it to their closest shared parent.**

+### How does React know which state to return?
+**Hooks rely on a stable call order on every render of the same component.**

+Internally, React holds an **array of state pairs for every component**.
+It also maintains the current pair index, which is set to 0 before rendering.
+Each time you call useState, **React gives you the next state pair and increments the index.**